benmvp/slides/2018/nodesummit/esnext.md

 - Make the case for the addition
 - Spec can change drastically as its being formalized
 - **HUGE** gamble to use
-- There are some fun ones here
+- But there are some fun ones here

 /////
 <!-- .slide: data-background="url(../../img/esnext/kunj-parekh-362219-unsplash.jpg) no-repeat center" data-background-size="cover" -->